Atlantic City Expressway: Route description

 The expressway then enters Egg Harbor Township.
-It has an interchange with CR 646, which provides access to the Atlantic City International Airport, and passes under CR 563.
-It then features a cloverleaf interchange with the Garden State Parkway and crosses into the city of Pleasantville.
+It has an interchange with Delilah Road (CR 646), which provides access to the Atlantic City International Airport, and passes under Tilton Road (CR 563).
+It features a cloverleaf interchange with the Garden State Parkway and crosses into Pleasantville.
 In Pleasantville, the expressway meets US 9 at a diamond interchange.
-It passes under CR 585 and features a partial interchange with North Franklin Boulevard, with a westbound exit and eastbound entrance.
+It passes under Main Street (CR 585) and features a partial interchange with Franklin Boulevard, with a westbound exit and eastbound entrance.

 The expressway then continues to the Pleasantville Toll Plaza.
 Past the toll plaza, the travel lanes separate and a park and ride lot, used by Atlantic City casino employees, lies within the median of the expressway.
-It then encounters the former Atlantic City Visitor Welcome Center and a Sunoco gas station/7-Eleven mini-mart before it enters the city of Atlantic City.
+It then encounters the former Atlantic City Visitor Welcome Center and a Sunoco gas station/7-Eleven mini-mart in the median before it enters the city of Atlantic City.
 Upon entering Atlantic City, the expressway passes under the Southern Railroad of New Jersey's Pleasantville Industrial Track line and features an eastbound exit and westbound entrance with US 40/US 322.
-It then continues southeast, crossing the Beach Thorofare, and soon after encounters an eastbound exit and westbound entrance for the Atlantic City–Brigantine Connector, which provides access to the Atlantic City Convention Center, the Marina district, and the city of Brigantine.
-The Atlantic City Expressway ends at a traffic light at the intersection with Baltic Avenue/Fairmount Avenue near Tanger Outlets The Walk, where the road becomes the one-way pair of Missouri Avenue eastbound (also known as Christopher Columbus Boulevard and CR 692) and Arkansas Avenue westbound (CR 694).
+It then continues southeast, crossing the Beach Thorofare, and soon after encounters an eastbound exit and westbound entrance for the Atlantic City–Brigantine Connector, which provides access to the Atlantic City Convention Center, the Marina district, and Brigantine.
+The Atlantic City Expressway ends at a traffic light at the intersection with Baltic Avenue/Fairmount Avenue near Tanger Outlets Atlantic City, where the road becomes the one-way pair of Missouri Avenue eastbound (also known as Christopher Columbus Boulevard) and Arkansas Avenue westbound.

 In 2019, the Atlantic City Expressway counted over 54 million toll-paying vehicles.
 The speed limit on the Atlantic City Expressway is 65 mi/h for most of the route.
 The Emergency Services Patrol provides motorist assistance along the expressway.
 Motorists needing assistance can dial #ACE or 609-965-7200 on their mobile phones.
 The entire length of the highway is part of the National Highway System, a network of roads important to the country's economy, defense, and mobility.